sakhan-1111/ArtiFace/README.md

 ![2.png](/Images/2.png)

+Fig. 1.
+Folder structure and number of images in the ArtiFace dataset.

 **Samples of Fake Images:**

 ![1.png](/Images/1.png)

-Fig. 1.
+Fig. 2.
 Example of deepfaked faces using (a) ProjectedGAN, (b) Stable Diffusion, (c) StarGAN, and (d) Taming Transformer.

 **Dataset Download:**